-Canada rejoined the talks to modernise the 24-year-old North American Free Trade Agreement after Mexico and the United States announced a bilateral trade deal on Monday.
+Canada rejoined the talks to modernize the 24-year-old North American Free Trade Agreement after Mexico and the United States announced a bilateral trade deal on Monday.

 "They (Canada) want to be part of the deal, and we gave until Friday and I think we`re probably on track.
 We`ll see what happens, but in any event, things are working out very well."
 U.S. President Donald Trump told reporters outside the White House.

 The upbeat tone contrasted with Trump`s harsh criticism of Canada in recent weeks, railing on Twitter against Canada`s high dairy tariffs that he said were "killing our Agriculture!"

 Trudeau said he thought the Friday deadline could be met.

 "We recognise that there is a possibility of getting there by Friday, but it is only a possibility, because it will hinge on whether or not there is ultimately a good deal for Canada," he said at a news conference in northern Ontario on Wednesday.
 "No NAFTA deal is better than a bad NAFTA deal."